Overview

 CPP has established the following guidelines to mitigate potential conflicts of interest

-personal securities transactions in the same holdings as clients only after client
+securities transactions in the same holdings as clients only after client transactions for

 Person trade orders are aggregated with those of clients to increase trade efficiency only